bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 Sample table
 --------------------------------------------------------------------------------
-Further correlation analysis across the samples can be performed under the
-\texttt{gene table} section, where genes are ordered in the table according to the correlations with the selected gene.
-The gene-wise average expression of samples per phenotype classes is also presented in the table.
-More detailed information about the samples is reported in the \texttt{sample table} (\textbf{Supp.
-Fig. 7-8}).
+More detailed information about the samples is reported in the ``sample table``.

 .. figure:: figures/ug.009.png
     :align: center